rieckpil/progmot/content/post/writing-a-book-remotely.md

 Whenever a reader now asks a question via any other channel, we redirect them to GitHub and ask them to submit their message there.

-### Define Rules for Typesetting and Structure
+### Define Rules for Typesetting and Structural Elements

-This would have helped us save some time for the final polishing and is one of the lessons learned.
+This would have helped us save some time for the final polishing and is one of our main lessons learned.

-Provide a one pager for your authors and some clear definitions on topics like:
+Three different authors have three different opinions on when to use bold or italics.
+Sometimes there are even four opinions if you forget which rules you applied yesterday.

+Examples for this include:

+- When to use *bold*?
-- when to use *bold*
+- When to use _italics_?
-- When to use an infobox
+- When to use an infobox?
-- header structure
+- How to structure the headers?
-- How and which screenshot to take
+- How and which screenshot to take?
-- max. number of links on a page
+- What is an acceptable number of links on a book page?
+- etc.

+During our early manuscript reviews we did not cover and align those rules in detail.
+Only during the final proofreading session we encountered that there's a mix and it's not consistent throughout the book.

+As a result, we now have some basic standards on when and how to highlight sections or single words.

+If you're starting from scratch, take some time with your authors to define clear definitions and create a one-pager for your typesetting rules.

 ### Have Fun